-10.1.43 Sponsored Research
+10.1.2.3 Sponsored Research

-Sponsored research is supported through awards resulting from proposals submitted, on a project-by-project basis, by university faculty.
+Sponsored research is supported through awards funded by external sponsors resulting from proposals submitted, on a project-by-project basis, by university faculty.
 Such proposals are submitted to state and federal agencies, corporations, and private foundations.
 Through sponsored research, faculty obtain the resources needed to conduct expanded research programs and may receive additional months of salary support.
 Research time is charged when the work activity and work reported are during the same period.

-Competitive awards add stature to the recipient and the university; thus, faculty members are encouraged to seek such support.
-The only restrictions for sponsored research are that it must not constitute undue competition with commercial testing and research laboratories or with private consultants, and that it is compatible with the primary mission of the university.
-Questions about the appropriateness of a specific research project should be directed to the department head or chair, dean's office, or to the Office of the Vice President for Research and Innovation (OVPRI).
+Sponsored awards add stature to the recipient and the university; thus, faculty members are encouraged to seek such support.
+Restrictions for sponsored research include that the research must not constitute undue competition with commercial testing and research laboratories or with private consultants, and that it is compatible with the primary mission of the university.
+Questions about the appropriateness of a specific research project should be directed to the department head or chair, dean's office, or to the Office of the Vice President for Research and Innovation.

-10.1.54-Preparation of Proposals for Sponsored Projects
+10.1.3 Preparation of Proposals for Sponsored Projects

-The Office of the Vice President for Research and Innovation assists faculty in obtaining research sponsorship.
+The OVPRI-ORI assists faculty in obtaining research sponsorship.
 Policies, procedures, and pre-award contacts are available on the Office of Sponsored Programs (OSP) website.
-Faculty are encouraged to explore research sponsorships by viewing funding opportunities on the OVPRI website.
-OVPRI personnel consult with faculty regarding research support and help faculty locate programs and individuals at government agencies, industry, and private foundations.
+Faculty are encouraged to explore research sponsorships by viewing funding opportunities on the OVPRI Office of Research and Innovation website.
+OVPRI-Office of Research and Innovation personnel consult with faculty regarding research support and help faculty locate programs and individuals at government agencies, industry, and private foundations.